1906 Atlanta race massacre: African-American advancements

-Freedmen and their descendants had gained the franchise during Reconstruction, and whites increasingly feared and resented their exercise of political power.
-African Americans had established prosperous businesses and developed an elite who distinguished themselves from working-class blacks.
+Freedmen and their descendants gained the franchise during Reconstruction, but these rights were curtailed after the period ended.
+Still, whites increasingly feared and resented the growing black community in Atlanta and any blacks exercising political franchise.
+African Americans established prosperous businesses and an elite distinct from working-class blacks developed.
 Some whites resented them.
 Among the successful black businessmen was Alonzo Herndon, who owned and operated a large, refined barber shop that served prominent white men.
 This new status brought increased competition between blacks and whites for jobs and heightened class distinctions.
 The police and fire department were still exclusively white, as were most employees in the city and county governments.

-State requirements from 1877 limited black voting through poll taxes, record keeping and other devices to impede voter registration, but many freedmen and descendants could still vote.
+State requirements from 1877 limited black voting through poll taxes, record keeping, and other devices to impede voter registration, but many freedmen and descendants could still vote.
 But both major candidates played on racial tensions during their campaigning for the gubernatorial election of 1906, in which M. Hoke Smith and Clark Howell competed for the Democratic primary nomination.
 Smith had explicitly "campaigned on a platform to disenfranchise black voters in Georgia."
 Howell was also looking to exclude them from politics.
 Smith was a former publisher of the Atlanta Journal and Howell was the editor of the Atlanta Constitution.
 Both candidates used their influence to incite white voters and help spread the fear that whites may not maintain the current social order.
 These papers and others attacked saloons and bars that were run and frequented by black citizens.
 These "dives", as whites called them, were said to have nude pictures of women.
 The Atlanta Georgian and the Atlanta News publicized police reports of white women who were allegedly sexually molested and raped by black men.